 - Blood sugar levels under 70 mg/dL are too low and reflect hypoglycemia.

 - To treat low blood sugar immediately, eat or drink something that has sugar in it, such as orange juice or a hard candy.

 - Tight blood sugar control can increase the risk of hypoglycemia.
-If you wish to have tight control over your blood sugar, talk with a health care provider about ways to prevent hypoglycemia and how best to treat it if it occurs.
+If you wish to have tight control over your blood sugar, talk with a healthcare provider about ways to prevent hypoglycemia and how best to treat it if it happens.

 - Before your visit, write down questions you want answered.

 - Bring someone with you to help you ask questions and remember what your provider tells you.